-EDM was the prime contractor for the design/build of 3 permanent exhibitions at the Museum of Australian Democracy (MoAD) at Old Parliament House—a major new Australian national institution that brings the journey of Australian democracy to life.
+EDM was the prime contractor for the design/build of 3 permanent exhibitions at the Museum of Australian Democracy (MoAD) at Old Parliament House—a major Australian national institution that brings the journey of Australian democracy to life.

 The Living Democracy gallery focuses on non-formal democracy: protest, lobbying petitioning, community groups.
-A centre-piece of this exhibition was Mosaic, a 270-degree cylindrical video wall.
+A centre-piece of this exhibition is Mosaic, a 270-degree cylindrical video wall.
 EDM worked with Old Parliament House to commission 5 Australian filmmakers to interview 100 people on the subject of democracy.
 The resulting 50 hours of footage was curated into a number of thematic shows using a custom video tagging application written by EDM specifically for the project.

 Bridging all 3 permanent exhibitions at MoAD is Trail, a smart-card based, touchscreen alternative to the traditional worksheet approach to museum learning.
 It is specially designed to get students looking, thinking, and talking about a museum’s stories, images, paintings and artifacts.
 With minimal instruction, students—working either individually or in small groups—embark on unique learning trails designed to engage them with a museum’s material culture.